mpl-extensions/mpl-interactions/README.md

 pip install mpl_interactions

 # if using jupyterlab
+conda install nodejs=12
-conda install -c conda-forge nodejs>10 jupyter labextension install @jupyter-widgets/jupyterlab-manager
+jupyter labextension install @jupyter-widgets/jupyterlab-manager
 ```
-If you use jupyterlab, make sure you follow the full instructions in the ipympl [readme](https://github.com/matplotlib/ipympl#install-the-jupyterlab-extension) in particular installing jupyterlab-manager.
+If you use JupyterLab, make sure you follow the full instructions in the ipympl [readme](https://github.com/matplotlib/ipympl#install-the-jupyterlab-extension) in particular installing jupyterlab-manager.
 ## Contributing / feature requests / roadmap

 I use the GitHub [issues](https://github.com/ianhi/mpl-interactions/issues) to keep track of ideas I have, so looking through those should serve as a roadmap of sorts.
 For the most part I add to the library when I create a function that is useful for the science I am doing.
 If you create something that seems useful a PR would be most welcome so we can share it easily with more people.
 I'm also open to feature requests if you have an idea.

 ## Documentation
-Definitely a work in progress--I would recommend checking out the [examples directory](https://github.com/ianhi/mpl-interactions/tree/master/examples).
-The minimal narrative documentation can be found on [ReadTheDocs](https://mpl-interactions.readthedocs.io/en/latest/)
+Definitely a work in progress---I would recommend checking out the [examples directory](https://github.com/ianhi/mpl-interactions/tree/master/examples).
+If you have comments, suggestions, or need clarification, please reach out.

+The fuller narrative documentation can be found on [ReadTheDocs](https://mpl-interactions.readthedocs.io/en/latest/)

 ## Examples with GIFs!